StoneLabs/working-graves/README.md

 You can now go to the grave to collect your items.

 Graves initially attempt to be used in the dimension where the death occurred.
-If no available grave is found in the current dimension, the system will iteratively search through other server dimensions until an available grave is located.
+If no available grave is found in the current dimension, the system will iteratively search through other server dimensions in a random manner until an available grave is located.
 This behaviour can be toggled using gamerules.

 ## Server operators